arneesh/athro/packages/athro/README.md

 #### Bubble Sort
 ```
-Pass the array of numbers/strings which needs to be sorted
+Pass the array of numbers which needs to be sorted

 import { bubbleSort } from 'athro';
 ```